-In this article, I will explain the importance of body language, what different ear positions may mean, and what ear positions reflect besides emotion and intentions.
+In this article, I will explain the importance of dog ear positions, what they may mean, and what positions reflect besides emotion and intentions.

 Dog Body Language